-- (1) The Company and the Selling Stockholders have agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933.
-See "Underwriting". - (2) Before deducting expenses payable by the Company estimated to be $\$3,000,000\,.$ - (3) Certain Selling Stockholders have granted the U.S. Underwriters a 30-day option to purchase up to an aggregate of 2,100,000 additional shares of Common Stock on the same terms and conditions as set forth herein, solely to cover over-allotments, if any.
-If such option is exercised in full, the total Price to Public, Underwriting Discounts and Commissions and Proceeds to Selling Stockholders will be \$209,300,000, \$11,914,000 and \$46,342,800, respectively.
+(1) The Company and the Selling Stockholders have agreed to indemnify the

+- Underwriters against certain liabilities, including liabilities under the Securities Act of 1933.
+See "Underwriting". - (2) Before deducting expenses payable by the Company estimated to be \$ - (3) The Company and certain Selling Stockholders have granted the U.S. Underwriters a 30-day option to purchase up to an aggregate of 4,687,500 additional shares of Common Stock on the same terms and conditions as set forth herein, solely to cover over-allotments, if any.
+If such option is exercised in full, the total Price to Public, Underwriting Discounts and Commissions, Proceeds to Company and Proceeds to Selling Stockholders will be , , and , respectively.
 See "Underwriting".

 The shares of Common Stock offered by this Prospectus are offered by the U.S. Underwriters subject to prior sale, to withdrawal, cancellation, or modification of the offer without notice, to delivery to and acceptance by the U.S. Underwriters and to certain further conditions.
-It is expected that delivery of the shares will be made at the offices of Lehman Brothers Inc., New York, New York, on or about August 21, 1998.
+It is expected that delivery of the shares will be made at the offices of Lehman Brothers Inc., New York, New York, on or about , 1998.

-CREDIT SUISSE FIRST BOSTON GOLDMAN, SACHS & CO.
+GOLDMAN, SACHS & CO.